gh-o-st/WordPress-Integrity-Hashes/README.md

 ## Key Features
 1. Up-to-Date Coverage: This library stays current with each new WordPress release, ensuring that you have access to the most recent file hashes.
 2. Flexible Data Consumption: Files are organized to allow you to choose the level of granularity you need—whether that’s a specific version (e.g., 1.0-platinum) or a group of versions (e.g., all 1.0.x releases).
 3. Minimized Collision Risk: I used SHA-256 for hashing to minimize the risk of hash collisions, given the sheer number of files being hashed.
+Though, in hindsight, that doesn't even matter, as the volume is from the aggregation of versions.
+Each release would have miniscule chances of collisions using md5 or sha1 for its respective list of files...
+Oh well, what's done is done.
 ---

 > _**A Note on Archive Hashes**_